Hemmant

 Hemmant has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects potentially impacting the region.
-Notable ones are Rivermakers Precinct, Summit Estate, Hemmant Industrial Park, and Crawford Road Social Housing and Subdivision.
-The following details these relevant projects.
+AreaSearch has identified 14 projects that could impact this region.
+Notable ones include Rivermakers Precinct, Summit Estate, Hemmant Industrial Park, and Crawford Road Social Housing and Subdivision.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.